 Umea is Sweden’s 13th largest city.
 More importantly, it is the gateway to Swedish Lapland.

-The average high temperature in Umea in March is 4 degrees Celsius, or 39 degrees Fahrenheit.
+So how is the weather in Umea in March The average high temperature in Umea in March is 4 degrees Celsius, or 39 degrees Fahrenheit.
 At night, the temperature drops to an average low of minus 4 degrees Celsius, or 25 degrees Fahrenheit.

 There is an average of 5 hours of sunshine in Umea in March .